frostoven/BSC5P-JSON-XYZ/utils/README.md

 ```

+Right ascension and declination are in radians.
+Distance can, technically, be
+any unit you want it to be; parsecs are preferred to avoid rounding errors.
+This library offers `raToRadians()` and `decToRadians()` functions to convert
+hour / minute / seconds to radians if needed.
+If you have decimal degree
+values, simply convert them to radians like you would for any decimal value.

 _Dev note: project3d() uses direction vectors instead of sin/cos trig because,
 at the time, I didn't know better.
 I have no idea if this is bad, but it
 certainly appears to work just fine, and is quite performant for datasets under